codekitchensd/2018-03-14-pi-day-workshop/README.md

 Description from the [Meetup](https://www.meetup.com/San-Diego-Code-Kitchen/events/248713417/):

 > Ain't no lie, baby, Pi Pi Pi day is here.
 We'll be celebrating with some fun Raspberry Pi* (and Actual Pie 🥧) activities.
 Whether you like learning electronics with tiny credit-card-sized computers OR eating delicious pie, mark your calendars for this special event.
 If you have your own Raspberry Pi, go ahead and bring it!
 Please bring a laptop, too, if you have one.
 We'll be bringing microSD cards pre-loaded with PiBakery images, and we'll have 5-6 Raspberry Pi computers on hand, plus jumper wires and breadboards, so attendees can
 > • work together in groups to set up a Pi,
 > • hook it to a breadboard with a physical button, and
 > • make some Fun Things happen. 🔊🚨📡

 Yes, there was delicious pie.
 ✨🥧:sparkles:

-[TOC]

 ## Hello, Raspberry Pi.